josebenitezg/python-chatGPT/README.md

 OPENAI_API_KEY
 ```

-5. And enjoy the app
+5. And enjoy and chat

 ```
-streamlit run main.py
+python chat.py
 ```